Canada’s criminal justice system has increased the severity of penalties for impaired driving with new impaired driving laws.

 Concerns around the sterility of these tests have been raised both for drivers and for the police officers conducting the test.

 What could it cost you?
-Under these new laws, if you are determined to have at least two nanograms of THC but less than five in your system, you’re likely to face up to $1,000 in fines and a summary conviction.
-While still a legal penalty, a summary conviction is not a criminal offence and will not show up on an employment or passport check.
+Under these new laws, if you are have at least two nanograms of THC but less than five in your system, you’re likely to face up to $1,000 in fines and a summary conviction.
+A summary conviction is not a criminal offence and will not show up on an employment or passport check.

-More severe punishment will result for those with more than five nanograms in their system, likely resulting in a combination of fines, a driving ban or jail time, with a maximum of up to ten years.
+More severe punishment will result for those with more than five nanograms in their system.
+This could result in a combination of fines which could include a driving ban or jail time, with a maximum of up to ten years.

-In some provinces, there is also a minimum age for use, as well as a zero tolerance policy for certain drivers.
-In Ontario for example, a separate law dictates that young, novice or commercial drivers won’t be permitted to have any cannabis present in their body behind the wheel.
+In some provinces, there is also a minimum age for use and a zero tolerance policy for certain drivers.
+For example, in Ontario, a separate law dictates that young, novice and commercial drivers cannot have any cannabis present in their body while behind the wheel.
 This includes drivers age 21 and under, those with a G1, G2, M1 or M2 licence, or anyone driving a vehicle that requires a Commercial Vehicle Operator’s Registration (CVOR).
 The penalties for violating this will be similar, including possible license suspension, fines, jail time or even mandatory treatment in a substance abuse program.

 Naturally, not everyone feels positive about these new changes.
 Some critics anticipate it will encourage police to pull people over at random.
 Others feel it’s an unnecessary infringement on their privacy, especially those who use marijuana for medical reasons.

-Additionally, some professionals have noted that THC is absorbed differently than alcohol.
-THC is stored in fat cells in such a way that allows it to break down over time.
-This could mean that long after smoking or ingesting THC, you might still have a somewhat elevated THC level, which would show up in a blood test.
+Additionally, some research has shown that THC is absorbed differently than alcohol.
+THC can be stored in fat cells.
+This could result in a positive blood test long after smoking or ingesting THC.
 For this reason, some professionals believe the bill could unfairly criminalize certain users.

-And, while it sets out a specific limit for acceptable levels, it’s difficult to confirm whether or not those levels determine true impairment in various individuals.
-This means, regardless of what type of user you are, it’s best to avoid any usage at all before heading out on the road.
+To avoid the risk, it’s best to avoid any usage at all before getting on the road.
 Otherwise, you could be at risk of facing criminal charges.

 550 Matheson Blvd W, Suite 111